-Amortization of intangibles was \$0.6 million and \$0.4 million for the three months ended June 30, 2010 and 2009, respectively.
+Amortization of intangibles was \$0.6 million and \$0.4 million for the three months ended September 30, 2010 and 2009, respectively.
+The year-to-year quarterly increase in the amortization of intangible assets expenses was primarily due to the acquisition of Denville Scientific on September 2, 2009.